Sarcasm Detection using Hybrid Neural Network: Introduction

-In \cref{sec:sec2}, we describe the dataset collected by us to overcome the limitations of Twitter datasets.
+The rest of the paper is organized in following manner: in \cref{sec:sec2}, we describe the dataset collected by us to overcome the limitations of Twitter-based high-quality dataset.
 In \cref{sec:sec3}, we describe the network architecture of the proposed model.
 In \cref{sec:sec4} and \cref{sec:sec5}, we provide experiment details, results and analysis.
 To conclude, we provide few future directions in \cref{sec:sec6}.